-Animal Care in Argentina followed by Conservation in Peru
+Animal Care in Bolivia followed by Conservation in Peru

-If you have a passion for Animals, join us on the Animal care program in Villa Rumpial, Argentina to help local staff run a wildlife sanctuary, followed by animal release and conservation work in the heart of the Amazon jungle, at Taricaya research center in Peru.
+If you have a passion for Animals, join us on the Animal care program in Bolivia to help local staff run an animal rehabilitation center, followed by animal release and conservation work in the heart of the Amazon jungle, at Taricaya research center in Peru.

 When to go:

-Start in September when the winter is ending in Peru and Argentina and days are becoming warm and pleasant.
+Start in September when the winter is ending in Peru and Bolivia and days are becoming warm and pleasant.

 We recommend 3 weeks on each project

-The Animal Care project in Argentina is great for volunteers seeking practical experience with animals.
-Interns work in Villa Rumpial, a few hours outside of Cordoba.
-Interns will be able to work with a variety of animals at the wildlife sanctuary, including pumas, howler monkeys, llamas, guanacos, and many others.
+The Animal Care project in Bolivia is great for volunteers seeking practical experience with animals.
+Interns work at an animal rehabilitation center about 30 minutes outside of Cochabamba.
+Interns will be able to work with a variety of animals at the center, including dogs, birds of prey, and tortoises.
+You will work with animals that are permanently placed at the center, and those being rehabilitated to be released back into the wild.
 As an intern, you will get involved with such tasks as:

 - Biodiversity studies/Wildlife observations: Volunteers bird watch from canopy platforms throughout the reserve and use motion-sensor cameras.
 All the information is gathered and processed to better develop conservation tactics.